anthoak13/HiRAEVT/README.md

 ### Configure the program
 The program can run over different experimental configurations (DAQ, detectors, ...) without be re-compiled.
 All the information needed can be configured from the file "config/RIBbit2.conf".
 This is the only file that the user has to change to configure the program.
 In the special language used to read the file, the character '\*' is used to provide a comment.
 Following a detailed list of the fields to configure:
 * set HiRAEVT_DIR : this command sets the directory of the RIBbit2 installation
-* set HiRAEVTUNPACKER_SUMMARY_PATH : use this command to specify a folder to store the standard output of the unpacking process when the code is run in batch mode (i.e. ember or seaside)
+* set HiRAEVTUNPACKER_SUMMARY_PATH : use this command to specify a folder to store the standard output of the unpacking process (HiRAEVTUnpacker) when the code is run in batch mode (i.e. ember or seaside)
 * set HiRAEVTUNPACKER_ROOT_FILE_PATH : this command sets the location of the ROOT files obtained by HiRAEVTUnpacker
+* set HiRAEVTMAPPER_SUMMARY_PATH : use this command to specify a folder to store the standard output of the mapping process (HiRAEVTMapper) when the code is run in batch mode (i.e. ember or seaside)
+* set HiRAEVTMAPPER_ROOT_FILE_PATH : this command sets the location of the ROOT files obtained by HiRAEVTMapper
 * set EXPERIMENT_NAME : the name of the experiment (i.e. 15190)
 * set EXPERIMENT_TITLE : a generic title to describe the experiment
 * set MERGED_DATA : this command can be "true" if data is merged or "false" if data is not merged